amadeusk1/NotesPlus-Desktop-Productivity/README.md

 1. I didn't have it on my Windows 10 computer (I didn't check to see if I can get it, tbh).
 2. I wanted more functionality, such as a tasks screen, without losing the simplicity of Notepad.

 Notes+ is that app.
-It looks like Windows 11 Notepad — dark theme, tabs, live Markdown — and it runs on Windows 10 and 11.
+It looks like Windows 11 Notepad (dark theme, tabs, live Markdown) and it runs on Windows 10 and 11.
 The pencil icon opens a Tasks screen that stays as simple as the rest of the editor.

 ## Screenshots